Pereira-Luc/pdate-Uni.lu-HPC-Software-Set/README.md

   ```

   This script will check if all the modules are installed correctly and will output any errors that may have occurred during the installation process.
 The most common errors are Checksum verification and build failure.
+  There were errors when we were testing but we didn't know if it was because of previous conflicts.
+So there might be a few packets that don't work.

 Usually build failures happen because of Checksum errors in dependencies.
 To fix these errors you need to go to the failed dependency
 and update the checksum to the correct one or replace the corrupted dependency.
 You can find the path to the dependency inside of the dependency.../.out.